Historic Camden Revolutionary War Site

 The Battle of Camden was the worst Patriot defeat of the war.
 Over 2000 American troops were either killed or taken prisoner, including Maj.
 Gen. Johann de Kalb who died of his wounds two days later as a prisoner in Camden.
 Gates survived and after arriving in Charlotte, he continued back to Hillsborough in hopes that his army would have returned.
 He arrived on the 19th and then made his report to Congress the following day.

 All organized resistance to the British in South Carolina was cleared away in just over an hour on that August morning.
-Cornwallis was free to invade North Carolina and then Virginia unopposed.
+Cornwallis was free to move into North Carolina and then Virginia unopposed.
 The only hope of stooping him would be if someone could quickly raise an army and bring them to field.
-The chances of that were long, so Cornwallis marched on.
+The chances of that were long, so Cornwallis marched north.

 Fast Facts about Historic Camden Revolutionary War Site